dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

-To study the impact of foreign direct investment on regional patent count, we select a region that receives an FDI by an innovative firm in a given year.
-We then find another region that looks very similar to the first one in terms of GDP, population and average educational attainment, using a statistical method called ***propensity score matching***.
+Have foreign investments helped cities to become more innovative?
+To answer we looked at (almost) all regions of the world.
+We systematically compared regions that received an initial foreign investment with those that – although similar in many observable characteristics – did not and looked at their performance over time.

-The regions that receive a foreign intervention ("treated" regions) and those that do not ("counterfactual" regions) are thus almost identical in every observable aspect except the fact that one has been visited by a foreign firm.
+More technically, the regions that receive a foreign intervention ("treated" regions) and those that do not ("counterfactual" regions) are almost identical in every observable aspect except the fact that one has been visited by a foreign firm.
+Treated and control regions are ‘matched’ on the basis of their GDP, population and average educational attainment, using a statistical method called  ***propensity score matching***.

 #